boppreh/bayesian/README.md

 # Classifies "unknown_file" as either a Python or Java file, considering
 # you have directories with examples of each language.
 print classify_file("unknown_file", ["java_files", "python_files"])

+# Classifies every file under "folder" as either a Python or Java file,
+# considering you have subdirectories with examples of each language.
+print classify_folder("folder")
 ```

 Low Level